Differentially Private Fine-tuning of Language Models: Related Work

 \paragraph{More on Fine-tuning:} There exist other parameter-efficient tuning methods which we did not evaluate in our work.
 Some of these include random subspace projection (exploiting intrinsic dimensionality~\citep{LiFLY18, AghajanyanZG20}), prefix and prompt tuning~\citep{LiL21, LesterAC21}, tuning only biases~\citep{CaiGZH20, BenZakenRG21}, and other architecture variants including Adapters~\citep{PfeifferKRCG21, RuckleGGBPRG20}.
-An interesting direction for future work is to see whether parameter-efficient tuning approaches specifically designed for the private setting can achieve higher utility.
+Other works investigate lightweight methods for adapting language models to different tasks (e.g.,~\citet{DathathriMLHFMYL20}) An interesting direction for future work is to see whether parameter-efficient tuning approaches specifically designed for the private setting can achieve higher utility.
 We also mention zero-shot learning, in which no task-specific dataset is required and thus perfect privacy is achieved.
 Currently, zero-shot approaches achieve low utility compared to fine-tuning, though it is possible that future models may narrow this gap.